oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-04-presets.md

 - `org_` followed by an organization identifier and an underscore (`_`): for any preset specified by an organization as a part of a public definition that can be implemented by different CSAF validators.
-  The organization identifier MUST only use the characters identified by the pattern `[0-9a-zA-Z-.]`.
+  The organization identifier SHALL only use the characters identified by the pattern `[0-9a-zA-Z-.]`.
-  The organization identifier MUST be registered with the OASIS CSAF TC prior to the publication of the definition.
+  The organization identifier SHALL be registered with the OASIS CSAF TC prior to the publication of the definition.

 - `csaf_`: for any preset defined later on by the OASIS CSAF TC.